JasperFx/wolverine/docs/guide/configuration.md

 var builder = WebApplication.CreateBuilder(args);

+// The almost inevitable inclusion of Swashbuckle:) builder.Services.AddEndpointsApiExplorer();
+builder.Services.AddSwaggerGen();

 // For now, this is enough to integrate Wolverine into
-// your application, but there'll be *much* more
+// your application, but there'll be *many* more
 // options later of course :-)
 builder.Host.UseWolverine();